-Fault tolerance subsystem should be notified so that it can reinstate the recovered part for providing redundancy in the system, to enhance availability.
+Fault tolerance subsystem should be notified about the recovery of the failed part as soon as it recovers, so that the recovered part can be reinstated to provide redundancy in the system.

 In case of stateful systems, the recovered part should start synchronization with its peer nodes, in order to prepare itself for processing the requests.